 - 2nd floor – 115m up to enjoy the fantastic views of Paris.
 Here you can get dinner at the Michelin-starred restaurant The Jules Verne

-Get your skip the line tickets for the 1st and 2nd floor and enjoy some of the best views of Paris.
+Get your skip-the-line tickets for the 1st and 2nd floor and enjoy some of the best views of Paris.

 La Conciergerie was served as the Royal Palace for the King of France until the end of the 14th century when the King moved to the Louvre.
 La Conciergerie then took on a judicial role, and part of the palace was converted into prison cells.
+With a museum pass, you will get access to 60 museums in Paris and around Paris which will save you both time and money.

 Musee d’Orsay – one of Paris’ most known art museums.
 Previously a railway station, it is now a proud holder of many exhibitions.
 Its architecture is amazing.
 It would be an excellent choice besides The Louvre.

 The Right Bank’s 8th Arrondissement is where you’ll find the glitz, glamour, and elegance of Paris.
 The neighborhood is expensive with many restaurants, shops, and tourists.
 The Champs-Elysées, Arc de Triumph, famous fashion houses, elegant hotels, and restaurants are all located here.
 If you want the convenience of staying in the heart of Paris, you will have to pay the price.
 As in any overcrowded touristy area, the food and service in restaurants could be better, and the rates could be lower.
 Wander off of the Champs-Elysées to small alleys and streets to get more authentic food and atmosphere.
 One exception to this would be the famous Ladurée.
-Ladurée is a restaurant and a tea room which serves fantastic pastries, macaroons, and chocolates.
+Ladurée is a restaurant and a tea room that serves fantastic pastries, macaroons, and chocolates.
 They have branches all over Paris, and I hope you get to taste their delicious pastries.

 Arc de Triumph